SAKryukov/dotnet-solution-structure/articles/article0.md

 ## Introduction

 XAML is a pretty sophisticated technology designed to provide data of virtually any nature and structure.
-(Some may say — bloated :-) In common practice, it is used to provide data defining the look and behavior of some UI, and, more rarely, vector graphics roughly equivalent to 2D SVG or 3D OpenGL or WebGL.
+(Some may say — bloated :-) In common practice, it is used to provide data defining the look and behavior of some UI, and, more rarely, vector graphics roughly equivalent to 2D SVG or 3D OpenGL, or WebGL.
 It does not mean that XAML is designed just for that.
 If we already use XAML, why not use it as a data source for arbitrary data?
 There are many [good reasons for that](#heading-why3f).

 So, the questions about the generation of some code are quite understandable.
 It was my idea, too.
 However, after some thinking, it becomes clear that this is not necessarily the best approach.
 It depends on the purpose and requirements.

 The goal of code generation is not having the code.
 The goal is to use what code gives us.
 It is used for some action.
 For example, we need a place to define some default options and some data that may change from time to time, and so on.

 The answers to those questions I found so far were [really frustrating](#heading-how-to-obtain-resource-dictionary3f).
 I don't quite understand why.
-The problem is important enough and not so hard to solve with a good quality.
+The problem is important enough and is not so hard to solve with a good quality.
 It did not take me too much time to figure out the approaches I'm offering in this article.
 The major thing here is to understand the real purpose of all this activity.

 ### What do they Advise?